americocunhajr/EPIDEMIC/README.md

 ## Contact

-Contributions to the software, reports problems or support can be done via email americo.cunha\@uerj.br
+Contributions to the software, reports problems or support can be done via email americo.cunha@uerj.br